What is a salary sacrifice pension and how does it work?

 The scheme is only available via employers, meaning self-employed people can’t have a salary sacrifice pension.

-Salary sacrifice pensions offer a number of distinct benefits.
-They can help to increase your pension pot to support your retirement, reduce your gross taxable salary, and lower your income tax and NI obligations.
+Using salary sacrifice to pay into a pension offers a number of distinct benefits.
+It can help grow your pension and lower your income tax and NI obligations.

-Let Unbiased match you with a financial adviser who can help you to determine whether a salary sacrifice pension is the right choice for your financial future.
+Let Unbiased match you with a financial adviser who can help you build a pension to deliver the retirement you want.